ckohnke/gp438/README.md

 gp438 Senior Design: Exploratory Seismic Data Analysis in the Field
 =====

-Workflow Process
+Workflow
+---

 1. GPS Tools > Get Handheld GPS

-    Import a CSV, TSV file that is Station, Lat, Lon
+    Import a CSV, TSV or GPX file of GPS points.

     Allows user to use:
       - Export GPS to CSV